jundalisay/superbnetlify/content/en/research/hegel/spirit/part-a/section-2.md

 <!-- The one, the process of pointing out and indicating, the other the same process, but as a simple fact – the former , the latter the object perceived. -->

-Here, the object is in its essential nature, the same as the process.
+Here, the object is in its essential nature, the same as the process of perceiving that object.
 - The process is the unfolding and distinguishing of the elements involved.
-- The object is these same elements taken and held together as a single totality.
+- The object is these same elements taken together as a single totality.

 To those who are tracing the process, the universal, qua principle, is the essence of perception.
 <!-- ) or in itself,(2) -->